The City of Mantua Refuge

 Glacier hut

-GRESSONEY – A moment of the Inauguration of the Città di Mantova alpine hut on the Garstelet glacier (3457 meters) in the Monte Rosa range.
+GRESSONEY — A moment from the inauguration of the Città di Mantova mountain hut on the Garstelet glacier (3,457 meters) in the Monte Rosa massif.
 Pictured are the bishop of Aosta, Ovid Lari, who celebrated the Mass, and Gressoney Guides President Fritz Barrell.
-The Città di Mantova refuge, opened as early as July, cost 400 million and can accommodate 80 mountaineers.
+The Città di Mantova refuge, which opened in July, cost 400 million and can accommodate 80 mountaineers.
 It is run by two young people from Pont St. Martin: Sandro Juglair and Roberto Oanis.
 The parents of the four mountaineers who died on Rosa in May 1978 gave 20 million to begin the work as a token of gratitude to the rescue teams for their help on that sad occasion.

 (La Stampa, September 4, 1984)